 This video is a book review of David Nielsen's "History of the Mauser Rifle in Chile."
 The reviewer highlights the book's academic rigor, detailing the procurement and testing of the Chilean Model 1895, 1912, and 1935 Mauser rifles and carbines.
 While acknowledging the book's detailed primary source research, the reviewer notes its dry academic style and suggests it would benefit from more photography.
 The content covers Chilean military history, rifle and ammunition trials, and negotiations between manufacturers.
 Related topics like Navy rifles, 7.62mm NATO conversions, and Boer rifle purchases are also briefly mentioned.

-This review details the scarce Papuan Volunteer Corps (PVK) Mauser Carbine, a modified FN Mauser carbine originally intended for Dutch colonial forces in Papua New Guinea during the early 1960s.
-Expert Ian McCollum highlights its historical context, modifications for jungle warfare, and rarity.
-The carbine was converted from 8mm Mauser to 7.62 NATO for logistical commonality and featured a parkerized finish and ergonomic adjustments for native soldiers.
+This entry details the scarce Papuan Volunteer Corps (PVK) Mauser Carbine, a modified FN Mauser originally intended for Dutch colonial forces in Papua New Guinea.
+Expert Ian McCollum explains its historical context, selection over more modern rifles, and technical modifications including caliber conversion to 7.62 NATO and the addition of an AR-10 pattern bayonet lug.
+The rarity of these 2,700 converted carbines is emphasized, with few known examples surviving.

 Gun Laws by State